evanmacbride/hangtran/README.md

 [most frequent letters](https://en.wikipedia.org/wiki/Letter_frequency)
 for your first few guesses.
 After you get a few correct letters, try reasoning out the rest of the word.

+### Update (2/18/2020)

+Users are now shown the length of the secret word at the beginning of each round.
+If the word contains at least one less common letter, the game will give a hint by selecting one of those letters at random and revealing all instances of it within the secret word.